TrejtowiczDominik/brainhub_task/README.md

 - chai (for testing)
 - nodemon (for development)

+To build e2e tests Cypress have been used.

 ## Setup

-The entire application is divided into two folders: frontend and backend.
+The entire application is divided into thre folders: frontend, backend and e2e.
 To start:

 - download or clone repository